 Shortly after starting my year of Master Class, I was delighted to discover that Phil Ivey and Daniel Negreanu both offered courses on poker strategy.
 Before the world shut down from COVID, I was deep down the poker rabbit hole, exploring how to master live cash games.
 This Master Class review would not be complete without me taking a moment to rave about how awesome both of these classes are.
 As someone who has played poker for over 16 years, even semi-professionally, I think the information is definitely at the pro level, but still easy for a recreational player to understand and apply.
 For any poker player, the master classes on poker are well worth the small price of the subscription.

-I dabbled in several more classes, such as cooking, singing, etc but to really get the most out of a class does require a little time management and there are only so many spare hours in my life for personal development.
+I dabbled in several more classes, such as cooking, singing, etc but to really get the most out of a class does require a little time management.
+There are only so many spare hours in my life for personal development.
 I decided to end my subscription after a year because at that time there weren’t more courses that I wanted to take.
-But Master Class is always adding new teachers and material, so my plan is to wait until there are several new classes that I want to take and then I will subscribe again soon.
+But Master Class is always adding new teachers and material, so now I’m back for another year.

 (Next on my list is taking Sara Blakely’s Master Class on Entrepreneurship.
-Once upon a time she sold fax machines, until she invented a line of shapewear and made Forbes’ list of billionaires in 2019 . . .
+Once upon a time she sold fax machines.
+Then she invented a line of shapewear and made Forbes’ list of billionaires in 2019.
 I’m confident she can teach me something.)